The tuition for this certificate is $2,000.00 per semester totaling $6,000.00 to complete the program over three semesters of study.

-The tuition for the program will be $1500 per semester totaling $4500 for the year.
-There will be additional expenses such as student activity fees and textbooks.
+There will be additional expenses such as campus fees, student activity fees and textbooks.
 Tuition and fees are established by KU and the Board of regents and are subject to change at any time without notice.

 The total financial aid award package, including scholarships, loans, or need-based aid, cannot be finalized until the student's application materials and fee have been received and acceptance to KU has been completed.